-- Loneliness can create secondary problems, affecting young people physically and psychologically such as depression and increased risk of suicide, poor sleep and its consequences (such as inattention and difficulty processing), risky and even addictive behaviours (meant to soothe and distract from sad feelings), and compromised immune functioning. - Since childhood offers little experience of being alone, teens enter adolescence with few coping skills to deal with the feelings that come from perceived isolation when they find themselves on their own. - Part of healthy development for a teen needs to include moving away from the known and into the unknown.
-This normal process will naturally include a feeling of alienation at some level.
-Preparing teens with skills to navigate through these expected feelings can greatly ease the impact. - God has said that he is "near the brokenhearted and saves the crushed in spirit" (Ps.
+- Loneliness can create secondary problems, affecting young people physically and psychologically such as depression and increased risk of suicide, poor sleep and its consequences (such as inattention and difficulty processing), risky and even addictive behaviours (meant to soothe and distract from sad feelings), and compromised immune functioning. - · Since children often have little experience of being alone, coping skills have not yet been developed to deal with the feelings that come from perceived isolation.
+Part of healthy development for a teen needs to include moving away from the known and into the unknown and this normal process will naturally include a feeling of alienation and separateness at some level.
+Preparing teens with coping skills to navigate through these expected feelings can greatly ease the impact. - God has said that he is "near the brokenhearted and saves the crushed in spirit" (Ps.
 34:18).
 Lonely teens need to know that they have a special place in the heart of God, and their broken heart means something to him.